michaelmusty/.dotfiles/README.markdown

     *   `urlc(1)` accepts a list of URLs on `stdin` and writes error messages to `stderr` if any of the URLs are broken, redirecting, or are insecure and have working secure versions; requires `curl(1)`

+There’s some silly stuff in `install-games`:

+*   `kvlt(6)` translates input to emulate a style of typing unique to black metal communities on the internet
+*   `zs(6)` prepends “z” case-appropriately to every occurrence of “s” in the text on its standard input.

 If you want to use the manuals, you may need to add `~/.local/share/man` to your `/etc/manpath` configuration, depending on your system.